janbodnar/Python-Skolenie/network/aiohttp.md

-# aiohttp — Build Async HTTP Servers in Python
+# aiohttp — Build Async HTTP Clients & Servers in Python

 `aiohttp` is a modern asynchronous HTTP framework for both **client** and **server** side.
-It lets
-you write high‑performance web services and applications using Python’s `async`/`await` syntax.
-Unlike
+It lets you write high‑performance web services and applications using Python’s `async`/`await` syntax.
-the built‑in `http.server`, `aiohttp` is non‑blocking, handles thousands of concurrent connections
+Unlike the built‑in `http.server`, `aiohttp` is non‑blocking, handles
-effortlessly, and provides a rich set of features out of the box.
+thousands of concurrent connections effortlessly, and provides a rich set of features out of the box.

 In this tutorial you’ll learn: